 My name is Hans Fjällemark.
 I am a freelancing developer & designer from Sweden.

 My name is Hans Fjällemark, a husband of one and father of three, living in Gothenburg, Sweden.
-I am a developer and designer with a passion for crafting beautiful user interfaces and writing clean code.
-I started building and designing web sites at an age of 8 and have since then worked my way through various roles ranging from self-employed developer to VP Engineering.
+I am a developer, designer and mentor with a passion for crafting beautiful user interfaces and writing clean code.
+I started building and designing web sites at an age of 8 and have since then worked my way through various roles ranging from self-employed developer to VP Engineering and startup CTO.